tahaafzal5/AugieGeoTag/README.md

 - `assets`: the folder containing all the images (please add all your images here)
 - `src`: the folder containing all the code
 - `lib`: the folder to maintain dependencies
-- `bin`: the compiled output files are generated here by default
+- `bin`: the compiled output files are generated here by default (locally only)

 # Getting Started